Pengyu Nie

 (IJCAR'20), 97-118.
 Paris, France, June 2020.

-3. Design, implementation, and application of GPU-based Java bytecode interpreters.
+3. Design, Implementation, and Application of GPU-based Java Bytecode Interpreters.

 Ahmet Celik, Pengyu Nie, Christopher J. Rossbach, and Milos Gligoric.